hankehly/ebcustom/README.md

 ## Requirements
 - [x] Run CRUD operations from GUI
 - [x] Run CRON scheduled job on worker instance
-- [ ] Run queued job on worker instance
+- [ ] Queue a worker job from a web endpoint
 - [x] Versioned assets served from cloudfront
 - [ ] Run an arbitrary command on a web instance
 - [ ] Rolling / immutable deployments on code push

-## TODO
-- SQS triggered jobs on worker instances

 ## Q&A